 If you’re wondering why it’s important for you or your children to appreciate the present moment, take a breath and think about it for a second.
 Western culture has evolved in such a way that we tend to run around in a frenzy, making sure we are safe, secure and possessing sufficient material goods and status.
 All of this is a lot to keep up with, and sometimes we forget how miraculous and beautiful it is to simply exist, breathe and feel the universe moving around us.
 If you want your children to truly appreciate their lives, you need to encourage them to find activities that have inherent meaning for them, things they enjoy in and of themselves, not necessarily looking for some future payoff.

 This is where the benefits of learning a new instrument come into play – studies show that practicing and performing on a musical instrument and learning to read music can be one of the most inherently satisfying activities a human can partake in.
 Even if your child performs music alone in their bedroom and never shares it with anyone, they will still build confidence, relaxation, and neuroplasticity in the process.
 If they start imagining themselves as a rock start and demanding money for tattoos and Marshall stacks, you may need to tell them to check their ego.
+If they show interest in playing classical music with a violin, introducing them to a beginner violin and in other instruments that fit their age, will help them familiarize it before moving into the big shots.
 Learning a new skill shouldn’t be about impressing people – not there’s anything wrong with impressing people, rather, whether it’s calculus, baseball or tenor sax, learning new skills should mostly about personal development and tapping into the present moment.